 Blown into existence around 1.2 million years ago by three major volcanic eruptions, El Hierro is the smallest and youngest of the Canary Islands off the coast of Africa.

 Sporting over 500 volcanic cones and caves, the island makes it impossible to forget its explosive past, and to ensure that no one gets too comfortable the beautiful islet has recently reached back to its volcanic roots.

 El Hierro is known for its plethora of unique wildlife and flora.
-The popular tourist site was declared a biosphere reserve by UNESCO with 60% of its area preserved under international law, but this protection is meaningless when it comes to the angry earth itself, and recently El Hierro has been unconcerned with preservation of life on its slopes.
+The popular tourist site was declared a biosphere reserve by UNESCO with 60 percent of its area preserved under international law.
+But this protection is meaningless when it comes to the angry earth itself, and recently El Hierro has been unconcerned with the preservation of life on its slopes.